 Note: If you customize your settings.yml, you can share, distribute and sync this configuration with your team and CI machines with the conan config install command.

-12.2 Python requires: reusing code [EXPERIMENTAL]
+12.2 Python requires

 Warning: This is an experimental feature subject to breaking changes in future releases.